 13. Payment of the visa fee: Money Order pay to the order of The General Consulate of Spain in Houston.

-14. Self-address prepaid envelope with tracking number.
+14. Only USPS (Express or Priority Mail) self-address prepaid envelope with tracking number.

 15. Postal delivery authorization